Agreement of purchase & sale and offer process

 Acceptance of Offer

-An Offer to Purchase is presented to a seller who may accept the offer, reject it, or submit a counter-offer.
+The offer is presented to a seller who may accept the offer, reject it, or submit a counter-offer.
 The counter-offer may be in reference to the price, closing date, or any number of variables.
 Offers can go back and forth until both parties have agreed to terms or either side ends the negotiations.

 - Inclusions and Exclusions: These might include appliances and certain fixtures or decorative items, such as window coverings or mirrors.